Write string.h functions using string instructions in asm x86-64

 Introduction

 The C standard library offers a bunch of functions (whose declarations can be found in the string.h header) to manage NULL-terminated strings and arrays.
-These are ones of the most used C functions, often implemented as builtin by the C compiler as they are crucial to the speed of programs.
+These are some of the most used C functions, often implemented as builtin by the C compiler, as they are crucial to the speed of programs.

 On the other hand, the x86 architecture contains “string instructions”, aimed at implementing operations on strings at the hardware level.
-Moreover, the x86 architecture was incrementally enhanced with SIMD instructions over the years which allows processing multiple bytes of data in one instruction.
+Moreover, the x86 architecture was incrementally enhanced with SIMD instructions over the years, allowing for the processing of multiple bytes of data in a single instruction.